View our resources for how to select the right major.

 Consider areas of greatest need.
 Is there something that you recognize about society today that you know is not right?
 Something in the world?
 Among the body of believers?
 Being led by His Spirit, you can make an impact in that area, and it may be important information to consider in determining an appropriate major in college.

 Seek godly counsel.
-Let Career Services help you.
+Let the Center for Career Connections help you.
 We offer assessment instruments and appointments to prospective students to assist with determining a college major.
 We’ll help to bring clarification, but ultimately the answer rests with you hearing from God.
 Contact us today!

 The “safe” major.
 Avoid choosing a major merely because you presume it “guarantees” you a secure job after graduation.
 If you are not inspired or motivated by the field you are studying, you are in the wrong major.